 A few minutes passed and I felt a tap on my wrist.
-I looked up from my laptop to see this face!
-(Which made me laugh enough to grab my phone and snap this picture.)
+I looked up from my laptop to see her face!
+(Which made me laugh!)

 Once she had my attention, Charlie started looking meaningfully from me to her screen and back.

 When I followed her gaze, I couldn’t believe what I was seeing.